srconstantin/dispute-resolution/readme.md

 TODO:
-Send invite emails to invited contacts
+--Send invite emails to invited contacts

-Add LLM functionality
+--Add LLM functionality

 This is a work in progress, with heavy assistance from Claude (Sonnet 4).